JakeRoxs/ds3os/README.md

 Rekindled Server uses its own saves to avoid any issues with retail game saves.
 If you want to transfer your retail saves to Rekindled Server, click the settings (cog) icon at the bottom of the loader and press the copy retail saves button.

 We don't provide an automation option to copy Rekindled Server saves back to retail saves for safety.
-If you ~really~ want to do this you can find the folder the saves are stored in and rename the .rekindled files to .sl2.
+If you ~really~ want to do this you can find the folder the saves are stored in and rename the .rds files to .sl2.

 ## Can I run the server via docker?

-Yes, there are 2 docker containers currently published for Rekindled Server, these are automatically updated each time a new release is made:
+Yes, there are 3 docker containers currently published for Rekindled Server, these are automatically updated each time a new release is made:

 jakeroxs/rekindled-ds2s-server - This is the main Dark Souls 2: SOTFS server. jakeroxs/rekindled-ds3-server - This is the main Dark Souls 3 server.